Abstract Factory Pattern Tutorial

 show dependencies

-16. Repeat step 15 on operation CreateProductB.
-Up to now, the diagram should look like this:
+16. Repeat step 15 for the operation CreateProductB.
+Your diagram should now look like this:

 dependencies